Barbara Cooper (RAF officer)

-Air Commodore Barbara Cooper, CBE (born 1958) is a retired Royal Air Force (RAF) officer and former Commandant of the Air Cadet Organisation.
+Air Commodore Barbara Cooper, CBE (born 23 November 1958) is a retired Royal Air Force (RAF) officer and former Commandant of the Air Cadet Organisation.
 She was promoted to air commodore in 2008 and became the RAF's highest-ranking female.
 She became the Assistant Chief of Staff (Manning) at Air Command headquarters.
 She previously served at the tri-service military Defence Academy in Shrivenham as Division Director.

 Early life

-Born in Canada, Cooper moved with her family to Britain at the age of eleven.
+Cooper was born on 23 November 1958 in Kingston, Ontario, Canada.
+She moved with her family to Britain at the age of eleven.
 They lived in Worcestershire, where Cooper attended Evesham High School.